Nelarius/playground/README.md

 ## Usage

-For more detailed information, see the README files in the module folders within `src/`.
+For more detailed information, feel free to browse the module folders in `src/`.

 The scene is described in a data file.
 The data is written in the JSON format.
 Each entity is listed as an object in a list.
 Each entity is composed of components, each of whom have their own object notation.